 If you are applying to NAATI to gain a certification for the first time, you will normally need to pass both the intercultural and ethical screening tests before you become eligible to sit a certification test.
 You will also have to satisfy other prerequisites depending on the eligibility pathway you choose.

-You do not need to apply separately to sit an intercultural competency or ethics screening test.
+You do not need to apply separately to sit an intercultural or ethical competency screening test.
 NAATI will make a determination and will advise you of whether you need to sit these screening tests once we begin processing your submitted certification application.

 Click here to see the cost of the intercultural competency screening test.

 You should be aware that it may take 3-6 months for these tests to be offered.
 NAATI will contact you with more information on this once an application has been assessed.

 - Your knowledge of social, political and cultural institutions in Australia and LOTE country/region;

 - Your ability to identify culturally and socio-linguistically specific information in a translation and/or interpreting situation; and

 - Your ability to respond to intercultural issues that may complicate communication in translation and/or interpreting